malhaouit/alx-interview/0x01-lockboxes/README.md

 ## Requirements

-- Allowed editors: vi, vim, emacs
+- Allowed editors: `vi`, `vim`, `emacs`
-- The file will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.4.3)
+- The file will be interpreted/compiled on Ubuntu 20.04 LTS using `python3` (version 3.4.3)
 - The file should end with a new line
-- The first line of the file should be exactly #!/usr/bin/python3
+- The first line of the file should be exactly `#!/usr/bin/python3`
-- A README.md file, at the root of the folder of the project, is mandatory
+- A `README.md` file, at the root of the folder of the project, is mandatory
 - The code should be documented
-- The code should use the PEP 8 style (version 1.7.x)
+- The code should use the `PEP 8` style (version 1.7.x)
 - The file must be executable

 ## Task: Lockboxes